branscha/lib-scripty/docs/man-create-command-libraries.md

 * OneOf (String) (Integer) ...
 * CheckedList (Integer) min=..., max=...
-* InstanceOrBinding (...), it goes looking for a bindingKey in the context and if the bindingKey is not found, it will try to convert the value itself to the type.
+* InstanceOrBinding (...), it goes looking for a binding in the context and if the binding is not found, it will try to convert the value itself to the type.
 * CustomType "classname", add your own custom type specification.
 The class should implement ITypeSpec<T>.
 Your implementation class should have a default constructor.
 * TypeChain (String) (Integer) ..., worden na elkaar toegepast in volgorde.
 Dit kan nuttig zijn om eerst alles naar een string om te zetten met @ScriptyString en vervolgens de String naar iets anders om te zetten met bvb. een custom type.